Originally Published: December 18, 1998 - Last Updated / Reviewed On: May 21, 2015

 - high cholesterol

 While regular cardiovascular exercise such as jogging is important for overall health, quitting smoking is equally important for ensuring your overall and long-term health.
 Quitting smoking can be challenging and scary, but there are many resources to help.
-Columbia students may take advantage of Health Services' free smoking cessation program, which includes one-on-one counseling and nicotine replacement therapy.
-Call x4-2284 to make an appointment.
-If you are not at Columbia, check with your school, workplace, or local health department as they may offer similar programs.
-You can also visit the National Cancer Institute's quit-smoking website or call 1.800.QUITNOW for quitting information, resources, and advice.
+A smoking cessation program may be a great place to start.
+Check with your school, workplace, or local health department as they may offer these, or similar, programs.
+You can also visit the National Cancer Institute's quit-smoking fact sheet or call 1.800.QUITNOW for quitting information, resources, and advice.